Why you need to nominate a beneficiary

 • your spouse

-• your child (if they’re under 25 and financially dependent on you, or have a disability according to the Disability Services Act 1986)
+• they’re under 25 and financially dependent on you, or

-• someone who’ll be financially dependent on you
+• someone who’s financially dependent on you

 • someone you’re in an interdependent relationship with.